 Hormones are chemical messengers that control and coordinate the functions of all tissues and organs.
 Each hormone is secreted from a particular gland and distributed throughout the body to act on tissues at different sites.

 A number of natural hormones regulate body functions, including growth and development, metabolism, and reproduction.
 Numerous glands throughout the body produce hormones.
 The hypothalamus produces several releasing and inhibiting hormones that act on the pituitary gland, stimulating the release of pituitary hormones.
 Of the pituitary hormones, several act on other glands located in various regions of the body, whereas other pituitary hormones directly affect their target organs.
 Other hormone -producing glands throughout the body include the adrenal glands, which primarily produce cortisol; the gonads (i.e., ovaries and testes), which produce sex hormones such as estrogen and testosterone; the thyroid, which produces thyroid hormone; the parathyroid, which produces parathyroid hormone; and the pancreas, which produces insulin and glucagon.
-Many of these hormones are part of regulatory hormonal cascades involving a hypothalamic hormone, one or more pituitary hormones, and one or more target gland hormones.
+Many of these are part of regulatory hormonal cascades involving a hypothalamic hormone, one or more pituitary hormones, and one or more target gland hormones. recently bioidentical hormones have become more popular.

-Alphabetical listing of Hormones:
+Alphabetical listing of Hormones

 Adiponectin - Low levels of a hormone secreted by fat cells, independent